therevealer/Smart-Auditing-Roadmap/README.md

 * Track your results.

 ## Learning Solidity In-depth - Original Project Ideas
+To be a great Solidity dev one must have a deep understanding of the EVM.

 ### * Read Solidity Docs

 1. Decentralized Voting System :